English

 We did it – AGAIN!
 On this Earth Day, CASA DEL BUCEO came together once again to CLEAN UP!
 Thank you so much to all the special friends who joined selfless forces with us!
 This time we stayed close to our marina and made sure all trash made its way to the right place.
 Every bit of garbage that ends up in our seas can have negative consequences that go well beyond our eyes.
 Even better and more efficient than cleaning – is prevention.
 Dispose of trash in the nearest bin, or an animal in our ocean can become ill.

-MUSA is an innovative project designed to counteract the effects of climate change on our oceans and reef systems.
-This museum is a work-in-progress and located just off the coast of Isla Mujeres.
-It was formally opened to the public on November 26, 2010 and will ultimately consist of 12 galleries containing nearly 1,364 artificial habitats.
-The aim is to discharge the accumulated impact of nearly 800,000 visiting tourists each year in the natural reef of the National Marine Park, while increasing overall biomass of the reef system and habitat areas for marine life to colonize.
-The project was initiated by Dr. Jaime Gonzalez Cano, local head of Mexico’s Environment and Natural Resources Secretariat (SEMARNAT).
-Looking for a way to ease the stress on the local reef system without having to close the national underwater park, Dr. Cano reached out to the British sculptor, Jason deCaires Taylor, to collaborate and build one of the largest and most ambitious underwater artificial art attractions in the world.
-The project became a reality with the collaboration of both the Cancun and Isla Mujeres’ Nautical Associations and other private sector supporters. (musaislamujeres.com)
+MUSA is an innovative project designed to counteract the effects of climate change on our oceans and reefs.
+This museum, still under construction, is located off the coast of Isla Mujeres.
+Its official opening took place on November 26, 2010, and it will ultimately feature 12 galleries housing approximately 1,364 artificial habitats.
+The goal is to mitigate the cumulative impact of the nearly 800,000 tourists who visit the national marine park each year, while simultaneously increasing the total biomass of the reef system and habitat areas for marine life colonization.
+The project was spearheaded by Dr. Jaime González Cano, local director of Mexico’s Ministry of Environment and Natural Resources (SEMARNAT).
+Seeking a way to alleviate pressure on the local reef system without closing the national underwater park, Dr. Cano contacted British sculptor Jason deCaires Taylor to collaborate on the construction of one of the world’s largest and most ambitious underwater art installations.
+The project was made possible through the collaboration of the Cancun and Isla Mujeres Nautical Associations and other private sector sponsors. (musaislamujeres.com)

-Excerpts from The Guardian article "Silent Evolution in Cancún, Mexico"
+Excerpts from The Guardian article titled "Silent evolution in Cancun, Mexico".

-Hypothesis: creating an underwater sculpture will relieve tourist pressure on nearby coral reefs whilst providing new habitat that encourages establishment of yet more coral reefs.
+Hypothesis: The creation of an underwater sculpture will alleviate tourist pressure on nearby coral reefs while providing a new habitat that encourages the establishment of more reefs.

-The coral reefs that most people are familiar with are found in shallow tropical waters, but they can be found in cold or deep water as well.
-Even though coral reefs occupy less than one tenth of one percent of the world’s ocean surface (roughly the same area as Norway), they are one of the most endangered marine ecosystems in the world.
-Currently, 10 percent of the world’s coral reefs are already dead and another 60 percent are at risk due to destructive, human-related activities, including ocean acidification and increasing water temperatures due to global warming, as well as agricultural and urban runoff, pollution, overfishing and a variety of other threats.
+The most well-known coral reefs are found in shallow tropical waters, but they can also be found in cold or deep waters.
+Although they cover less than 0.1% of the world’s ocean surface (roughly the same area as Norway), they are one of the most threatened marine ecosystems in the world.
+Currently, 10 percent of the world’s coral reefs are already dead and another 60 percent are at risk due to destructive human-related activities, including ocean acidification and rising water temperatures due to global warming, as well as agricultural and urban runoff, pollution, overfishing and a variety of other threats.

-More sculpture displays that can be seen during our tours off of Isla Mujeres include:
+Other sculpture exhibits that can be seen during our tours outside of Isla Mujeres include:

 “Seascape”, “The Dream Collector”, “Time Bombs”, “Man on Fire”, “The Banker”, “Anthropocene” and “Urban Reef House”.